cloph-dsp/paint-sonic-strokes/README.md

 - `npm run preview` – serve the production build locally for smoke tests.
 - `npm run lint` – lint the project with the shared ESLint configuration.

+## Deployment

+This repository ships with a GitHub Pages workflow (`.github/workflows/deploy-pages.yml`).
+Pushes to `main` build the project with the correct asset base (`/paint-sonic-strokes/`) and publish it to `https://cloph-dsp.github.io/paint-sonic-strokes/`.
+Routing uses a hash-based URL scheme (`#/…`) so refreshes work reliably on GitHub Pages.

 ## Audio & Browser Notes

 - AudioWorklets are required for low-latency recording.
 Safari 16.4+ and all modern Chromium/Firefox builds are supported.